 We help students create an educational plan based on their chosen career path.
 Our desire is to help participants pursue post-secondary education (any education beyond high school; not just a college or university).
 We seek to limit or eliminate the financial demands of education by helping students choose the path most convenient and sensible for them.

 Choosing a school involves: Cost, location, transportation, major/occupation, climate, culture, services offered, and more.

-We recommend and offer FREE campus visits taking groups of students to visit a technical programs, colleges, or universities.
+We recommend and offer FREE campus visits, taking groups of students to visit technical programs, colleges, and universities.
 These trips include lunch, transportation, and the support of your EOC advisor.